Frequently Asked Questions

-In 2019, Stanford renewed its Platinum rating through the Sustainability Tracking, Assessment & Rating System (STARS), conducted by the Association for the Advancement of Sustainability in Higher Education (AASHE) in recognition of its sustainability achievements--making it one of only two higher education institutions in the world to reach this milestone.
+In 2022, Stanford renewed its Platinum rating through the Sustainability Tracking, Assessment & Rating System (STARS), conducted by the Association for the Advancement of Sustainability in Higher Education (AASHE) in recognition of its sustainability achievements--making it one of only eleven higher education institutions in the world to reach this milestone at the time.

 Stanford has also been recognized in the Princeton Review's Green Honor Roll for the fifth consecutive year, ranking in the top ten on its 2018 Top 50 Green Colleges List.
 Additionally, the International Sustainable Campus Network (ISCN) honored the My Cardinal Green program with a 2018 Sustainable Campus Excellence Award in the Campus Planning and Management Systems category for its efforts to motivate and quantify campus engagement in sustainability.
 Stanford was also recognized with a Best Practice Award from the California Higher Education Sustainability Conference for sustainable design at Stanford Redwood City.
 For a more comprehensive report of sustainability efforts on campus, read the 2017-18 Year in Review.

 As a student, how can I get involved?